bluekeyes/Fusion360-ExportCutlist/README.md

 # Fusion360 Export Cutlist

 An Autodesk Fusion360 addin that can export a cut list of parts in a variety of formats.
+Useful for woodworking or other crafts that mostly cut shapes out of rectangular stock.

-It is meant to adapt to multiple workflows and does not require you to structure your design in a specific way.
+It's compatible with many modeling styles and does not require a specific document structure or workflow.

 ## Features

 - Operates on bodies, selected either directly or by selecting components
-- Exports to JSON, CSV, or text table
-- Automatically groups parts by matching body bounding box dimensions and materials
+- Groups parts by matching bounding box dimensions and materials
-  - The largest dimension is considered `length`, the next largest `width`, and the smallest `height`
+  - The largest dimension is called `length`, the next largest `width`, and the smallest `height`
+  - Accounts for [part rotation](#matching-rotation) when matching bounding boxes
-  - Material matching can be disabled if desired
+  - Material matching can be disabled
+- Exports to JSON, CSV, or text tables
 - Additional filtering options for bodies (e.g. visibility)

 ## Installation